FAQ Registered Share

 What is the share register?

 Upon issuance of registered shares a share register must be kept where legally determined details are held electronically.
-These details include name, date of birth, and address of the shareholder – in case of a legal person its company name, business address, and registered offices – and in any case the number of shares held.
+These details include name, date of birth, and address of the shareholder – in case of a legal person its company name, business address, and registered offices – if applicable an e-mail address – and in any case the number of shares held.
 Only registered shareholders are legally considered as shareholders.

 How is a shareholder entered in the share register?

-In general, the registration is made by the custodian bank.
+In general, the registration is automatically made by the custodian bank.

 Which costs associated with the conversion to registered shares arise for the shareholders?